Siebel CRM Licensing

 Siebel CRM is fundamentally deployed on your own servers or cloud infrastructure.
 Oracle does not offer Siebel as a multi-tenant SaaS service; instead, Oracle’s cloud CRM offerings (like Oracle CX Cloud or former Siebel CRM OnDemand) are separate products, which we are not covering here.

-Oracle has encouraged customers to consider moving to its cloud CRM solutions, but many enterprises continue to run Siebel due to heavy customization and data integration on-prem.
+Oracle has encouraged customers to consider migrating to its cloud CRM solutions; however, many enterprises continue to run Siebel due to the heavy customization and on-premises data integration requirements.

 Bottom line: This guide assumes you are licensing Siebel for on-premises use (whether on physical or IaaS cloud servers).
 If you did opt for Oracle’s cloud subscription (a different CRM product), the licensing would be subscription-based per user/month, but that’s outside the scope of Siebel licensing itself.